-The minimum payment is one of the cornerstones of a credit card contract.
+The requested payment is one of the cornerstones of a credit card contract.
 It is a commitment by the customer to pay off an amount of the outstanding debt by a certain date each month.
-Failure to meet minimum payments can result in late payment fees and can void other parts of the contract such as 0% interest deals, so it’s vital you keep on top of them.
+Failure to meet requested payments can result in late payment fees and can void other parts of the contract such as 0% interest deals, so it’s vital you keep on top of them.

-Your minimum payment will be clearly displayed on your statement, whether it’s online or on a paper statement.
+Your requested payment will be clearly displayed on your statement, whether it’s online or on a paper statement.
 There will also be a date, by which you must make the payment.
 You can ask for it to be changed, for example to fit in with your pay day.

 This will be the greater of:

-Paying off just the minimum every month will mean that it takes longer to fully pay off the balance.
+Paying off just the requested every month will mean that it takes longer to fully pay off the balance.
 That’s because you will only reduce the balance by a small amount, but then a large portion of the amount you pay off will be added to the balance in interest.